NSombekke/Logic-LLM/blogpost.md

 $L(M_{\psi}) = \\{ w \in \Sigma^{w} | w \text{ is accepted by}  M_{\psi} \\}$

-Traces (**or should we say runs?**) are possible executions representing the sequence of states that the system can go through.
-Model checking for the validity of traces involves verifying whether a given trace satisfies the specified LTL formula.
-We prompt the LLM to generate a possible finite trace corresponding to each of the multiple-choice descriptions.
-Traces are either accepted or rejected based on their compliance with the LTL formula, and consequently, the model is able to select one of the multiple-choice answers.
-The language of a formula defines a set of infinite traces that the DFA can recognize, ensuring the logical consistency of temporal behaviors.
+Model checking for the validity of runs involves verifying whether a given run satisfies the specified LTL formula.
+We prompt the LLM to generate a possible finite run corresponding to each of the multiple-choice descriptions.
+Runs are either accepted or rejected based on their compliance with the LTL formula, and consequently, the model is able to select one of the multiple-choice answers.
+The language of a formula defines a set of infinite runs that the DFA can recognize, ensuring the logical consistency of temporal behaviors.

-Step 5 in Figure 1 shows an example output of traces corresponding to options (A) and (B).
-In this step, the generated traces are evaluated against the associated Determininistic Finite state Automaton $M_{\phi}$ to determine their validity.
+Step 5 in Figure 1 shows an example output of runs corresponding to options (A) and (B).
+In this step, the generated runs are evaluated against the associated Deterministic Finite Automaton \(M_{\phi}\) to determine their validity.

 #### Prompt Engineering